abhishekdubey331/ImageUpload/README.md

 Upload Images to S3 storage using node js and save the Urls to mongodb database using Mongoose.

-#Get your Acces Key from AWS s3 that you can get from your aws account and they are used to identify the bucket to upload images.
+#Get your Access Key from AWS s3 , that you can get from your aws account and they are used to identify the bucket to upload images.

 Change the bucket url in the main_controller.js.